zedttxj/Image-Processing-Tool-with-Matlab/optional/README.md

     As I increase the number of ones:
     ![{74BE45FD-6BC5-4A01-A617-D92FBEF43327}](https://github.com/user-attachments/assets/1a524198-4f0f-43c1-82cc-7a9b0d87921f)

-## EXTRA.DILATIONSET Functions and Their Workflow
+## EXTRA.DILATIONSET Function and Their Workflow

 ### 1. **`matrixToCoords(A)`**
    - **Purpose**: This function converts a matrix (like `A`) into a set of coordinates where the value is `1`.